-The inpatient service is available for consults 7:30 a.m.
-5:00p.m., Monday through Friday.
+The inpatient service is available for consults 8:00 a.m. to 5:00p.m., Monday through Friday and on mornings Saturday, Sunday and holidays.
 A Palliative Care Physician is on call 24 hours/7 days a week.
 The Palliative Care Team covers The James Cancer Hospital, University Hospital, Ross Heart Hospital, and the Neuropsych Hospital.
-Team members are assigned cases by the inpatient Attending Physcian.
+Team members are assigned cases by the inpatient Attending Physician.
 Inpatients are rounded on everyday as needed by a Team member.
 The Attending sees all new consults and complex patient follow-up.

-The Attendings, APNs, Fellows, Pharmacist, Social Worker meet at 7:30 a.m.
-(M-F) to discuss inpatients/new consults.
+The Attendings, APNs, Fellows, Pharmacist, Social Worker meet in the mornings (M-F) to discuss inpatients/new consults.
 A Chaplain position is also allocated to the Palliative Care Service and consulted as needed.
 The Health Psychologist is available when consulted by referring physician or the Palliative Care Team.
 Walking rounds within the health system begin at approximately 9:00 a.m. and continues until all patients are seen.

 Team members also meet throughout the day with the primary team, social workers, primary care service, NPs, and Patient Care Resource Managers (PCRMs).